HumanCellAtlas/dcp-monitoring/README.md

 1. `cd terraform/envs/<deployment_env>/<your_module>` to select the environment and module you want to deploy
 1. `make apply` to deploy/apply the changes to that environment

-## How-tos

 ### Develop new Grafana dashboards and datasources

+Use `dcp-monitoring` if you would like to template your dashboard across deployment environments and accounts and upload them to our Grafana deployments ([dev](https://metrics.dev.data.humancellatlas.org/) or [prod](https://metrics.data.humancellatlas.org/).

-`dcp-monitoring` enables uploading metric dashboards templated by cloud account and deployment environment.
-Importantly, you don't need to use `dcp-monitoring` to develop dashboards.
-You can simply edit them by hand in either the [dev](https://metrics.dev.data.humancellatlas.org/) or [prod](https://metrics.data.humancellatlas.org/) Grafana deployments.
-Do use `dcp-monitoring` if you would like to generalize your dashboards across accounts and environments.
+You don't need to use `dcp-monitoring` to develop dashboards.
+You can simply edit them by hand in either the of Grafana deployments.
+The changes you make on Grafana will not appear in this repo and be reusable to other deployments of your software, however.

 Here are the steps to deploying a dashboard via `dcp-monitoring`.